marlonlom/bookbar/documentation/src/main/markdown/bookbar_app_features.md

-# Appplication features / modules
+# Application features / modules
 Bookbar includes a set of modules that facilities the functionality of the application, the features.

 1. List released books